jmarkowski/code-analysis-tools/README.md

 cache.h (i.e. they do not include cache.h from another header).
 Under the USED_TAGS column, you can see what keywords or structures defined in cache.h are being used by each source file.

+# Codebase Stats

+Generate a plot that shows a histogram of all the __C__ header and source files lumped into bins dependent on the number of lines of code.

+(work in progress)